Roh brings nearly 20 years of coaching experience to Crimson Tide

 Following his stint at Kentucky, Roh spent five seasons at the University of Minnesota, where he also enjoyed countless success.
 Roh was a key figure in taking the Gophers from the bottom of the Big Ten in 2006, the year before his arrival, to the best three-year stretch in program history from 2008-10.

 The Gophers won more games than any Big 10 school during that stretch (48), while winning a Big 10 championship in 2008 and making two appearances in the NCAA Sweet 16 (2008 and 2010).
 In addition, he coached goalkeeper Lindsay Dare, who still holds the Big 10 single-season shutout record of 17, set in 2008.

 He also played an instrumental role in the program setting a school record with 16 Academic All-Big Ten honorees in 2010, while they also earned a second straight Academic Progress Report Public Recognition Award after recording back-to-back perfect APR scores in 2009 and 2010.

-Roh comes to Alabama after spending two seasons at Hamline (Minn.)
-University.
+Prior to joining the Tide in 2014, Roh spent two seasons at Hamline University in Minnesota.
 While there, Hamline enjoyed its most successful season in program history, finishing the 2012 campaign with a 12-5-1 overall record, while recording a program-best eight shutouts.

 In addition to his work for Hamline in 2012, Roh traveled to Uganda in East Africa for three weeks to serve FUFA (the Uganda National Soccer Federation).
 His work included training the men's full national team, several Super League men's pro teams and girls youth teams.